Flagler Global Logistics

-Flagler Global Logistics is a Coral Gables, Florida-based company that offers integrated third-party logistics, supply chain management solutions, and is the state's largest developer of industrial real estate.
+Flagler Global Logistics is a Coral Gables, Florida, United States–based company that offers integrated third-party logistics, supply chain management solutions, and is the state's largest developer of industrial real estate.

-As a direct lineal descendant of the railroad and land development companies founded by pioneering American businessman Henry M. Flagler, Flagler Global Logistics owns a number of strategic assets throughout Florida.
-This includes land with rail, seaport and airport connectivity suitable for industrial development.
+Flagler Global Logistics owns a number of strategic assets throughout Florida.
+This includes land with rail, seaport, and airport connectivity suitable for industrial development.

-A wholly owned subsidiary of Florida East Coast Industries the company was originally incorporated as South Florida Logistics Services before changing its name in 2013.
+A wholly owned subsidiary of Florida East Coast Industries, the company was originally incorporated as South Florida Logistics Services before changing its name in 2013.